-- Report of the Auditing Committee
+- Report of the Audit Committee Chair

 - Report of the Secretary

-- Report of the Membership Advisory Committee Chairperson
+- Report of the Program Committee Chair

-- Report of the Program Committee Chairperson
+- Report of the Young Surgeons Committee Chair

-- Report of the Society Representative to the Advisory Council for Surgery of the American College of Surgeons
+- Report of the Representative to the Advisory Council for Surgery of the American College of Surgeons

 - Future Meetings

-- Old business/New business
+- Old Business/New Business

-- Report of the Nominating Committee
+- Report of the Nominating Committee Chair

 - Passing of the Gavel and Introduction of New President